ansible/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

  :caption: Using set_fact in a loop to increment a list conditionally
  :emphasize-lines: 3, 4, 6

-    - name: build unique list with some items conditionally omittted
+    - name: build unique list with some items conditionally omitted
       set_fact:
          namestuff: ' {{ (namestuff | default([])) | union([item]) }}'
       when: item != omit